An Improved Transfer Model: Randomized Transferable Machine

 The rest of the paper is organized as follows.
 We discuss related work in Section II.
-We then introduce our proposed RTM in Section III.
-The experimental study is described in Section IV.
-We conclude with some discussion in Section V.
+In Section III, we elaborate the problem setting and the motivation of our RTM.
+We then introduce the technical details of RTM in Section IV and V. The experimental study is described in Section VI.
+We conclude the paper in Section VII.